Adaobi57/482-Term-Project/README.md

 ## Key Performance Indicators (KPIs)
 1. Consumer Price Index (CPI) Growth Rate
 - Measures the percentage change in the Consumer Price Index (CPI) over a specified period (monthly or yearly).
 - CPI is the primary indicator of inflation, showing how the average price level of a basket of goods and services changes over time.
 2. Core Inflation Rate
 - Inflation rate that excludes volatile items such as food and energy prices.
-- provides a more stable view of inflation trends by removing short-term price fluctuations.
+- Provides a more stable view of inflation trends by removing short-term price fluctuations.
 3. Purchasing Power of the Canadian Dollar
 - Measures how much the value of the Canadian dollar has changed over time in terms of its ability to purchase goods and services.
 - Helps assess the real impact of inflation on consumers and businesses.